North Korea apologizes for shooting of South Korea official | DW | 25.09.2020

 Seoul had condemned its rival over the incident on Thursday.

-"Our military strongly condemns such an atrocity, and strongly demands North Korea provide explanations and punish those who are responsible," South Korean General Ahn Young-ho said at a press briefing.
+"Our military strongly demands North Korea provide explanations and punish those who are responsible," South Korean General Ahn Young Ho said at a press briefing.

 nm/rt (AFP, Reuters)